damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 and add the 'PeopleOps' label, or send an email to the People Operations group (see the [sheet with aliases](https://docs.google.com/document/d/1rrVgD2QVixuAf07roYws7Z8rUF2gJKrrmTE4Z3vtENo/edit#)), or ping an individual member of the People Operations team, as listed on our [Team page](https://about.gitlab.com/team/).

+## US-Based Employees

+###Equal Employment Oppertunity Statement

+1. GitLab provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
+In addition to federal law requirements, GitLab complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
+This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
+1. GitLab expressly prohibits any form of workplace harassment.
+Improper interference with the ability of GitLab’s employees to perform their job duties may result in discipline up to and including discharge.

+###Employment Status

+1. Fair Labor Standards Act Exempt v.
+Non-Exempt Employees
+1. Non-exempt employees: are required to track and report hours worked.
+Non-exempt employees that work over 40 hours in the work week is entitled to one and a half times his or her hourly pay.
+If a non-exempt employee works on the seventh day he/she is entitled to two times his/her pay for the hours worked.
+Non-exempt employees are also required to take two paid 10 minute breaks and one unpaid thirty minute lunch break.
+1. Exempt employees: are generally managers he/she must not spend more than 50% of his or her time doing non-exempt duties to remain exempt.
+Exempt employees are not required to track working hours.
+Exempt employees are required to work overtime without additional pay.
+1. Contributors your status is marked in your offer letter.

 ## Administrative details of benefits for US-based employees

 ### 401k